 1. Schema of Taxi Table

 Our taxi data set contains information about individual taxi rides in New York City.
 Each ride is represented by two events, a trip start and an trip end event.
 Start and end events are stored as individual rows of the table.
-Each row has xxx fields:
+Each row has several fields:

 Note: The data set contains records with invalid or missing coordinate information (longitude and latitude are